DIFC Licensing categories

 Internal Auditor - Senior and suitably qualified internal audit professional.
 Can be outsourced to a professional firm.

-Activities – Managing Assets, Managing a Collective Investment Fund, Providing Custody, Managing a PSIAr, Providing Trust Services as a trustee of an express trust, Providing Custody (other than for a Fund), Providing Money Services (Issuing Stored Value)
+Activities – Managing Assets, Managing a Collective Investment Fund, Providing Custody, Managing a PSIAr, Providing Trust Services as a trustee of an express trust, Providing Custody (other than for a Fund and other than in relation to Crypto Assets), Providing Money Services (Issuing Stored Value)

 Required appointments